wlh18/react-4/README.md

 ### Using Axios

+> Note: Refer to 'src/App.js' for an example

 Axios returns a `promise` in Javascript.
 A promise is a special object in javascript that will hold a response object from an http request.

 This allows us to asynchronously handle Javascript code.